BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: Introduction

-This work proposes a trajectory planner for robot manipulators, consisting of a novel convex-set-based Cartesian path planner called \emph{BoundPlanner} and the MPC-based trajectory planner BoundMPC.
-The former performs fast reference path planning in Cartesian space and allows reactive online replanning using convex collision-free sets.
-The latter computes the robot trajectory online to follow the reference path while allowing deviations from the path within the convex sets to consider the robot\textquotesingle s kinematics.
-The main contributions of this work are \begin{itemize} \item a fast Cartesian path planner, which explores the collision-free space by computing convex sets, \item an extension to BoundMPC~\cite{oelerichModelPredictiveTrajectory2024} to exploit convex sets as path deviation bounds, \item a novel collision avoidance formulation for the entire robot manipulator, making trajectory planning independent of the number of obstacles. \end{itemize}
+The main contributions of this work are \begin{itemize} \item a fast Cartesian path planner called \emph{BoundPlanner}, which explores the collision-free space by computing Cartesian convex sets, \item an extension of BoundMPC~\cite{oelerichBoundMPCCartesianTrajectory2024} to exploit Cartesian convex sets as path deviation bounds using horizon splitting, \item a novel collision avoidance formulation for the entire robot manipulator, \review{which considers the prediction horizon and is independent of the number of obstacles}. \end{itemize}